cardano-community/guild-operators/docs/Scripts/topologyupdater.md

 25 * * * * /opt/cardano/cnode/scripts/topologyUpdater.sh
 ```

 #### Logs
 You can check the last result of push message in `logs/topologyUpdater_lastresult.json`.
 If deployed as systemd service, use `sudo journalctl -u <service>` to check output from service.

 If one of the parameters is outside the allowed ranges, invalid or missing the returned JSON will tell you what needs to be fixed.

+!!! info ""
-!> Don't try to execute the script more often than once per hour.
+    Don't try to execute the script more often than once per hour.
 It's completely useless and may lead to a temporary blacklisting.

 #### Why does my topology file only contain IOG peers?

 Each subscribed node (4 consecutive requests) is allowed to fetch a subset of other nodes to prove loyalty/stability of the relay.
 Until reaching this point, your fetch calls will only return IOG peers combined with any custom peers added in *USER VARIABLES* section of `topologyUpdater.sh` script